 But, there is a story behind the evocation of the Banshee.
-In the past, people believed that it was unjust for young women and pregnant ones to die.
-Thus, they pictured those Banshees to be the deceased women who came back to watch over their families.
+In the past, people believed that it was unjust for young or pregnant women to die before their families.
+Thus, they pictured Banshees as deceased women who came back to watch over their families.

-More Depictions of the Banshee
+More Depictions of the Irish Symbol of the Banshee

 There were tales where the Banshee showed up as a spooky old woman sitting in the woods.
-The depiction included wearing a green dress and a grey cloak.
-Her hair was also long and grey with a comb sitting nearby.
+The depiction included her wearing a green dress and a grey cloak.
+Her hair was long and grey, and she always had a comb sitting nearby.

 The Armor Laundress

-The main trait of this creature is enjoying freaking people out.
-There wasn’t a single source that claims they were hostile, yet they were bold and wild.
+The main trait of this creature is that they enjoy freaking people out.
+There wasn’t a single source that claimed they were hostile, yet they were bold and wild.
 They reside over the mountains and hills.
-While most of the tales indicate that they had a disastrous behaviour, others claimed otherwise.
+While most of the tales indicate they had disastrous behaviour, others claimed otherwise.

-Such differences varied depending on which part of Ireland you come from.
+Such differences vary depending on which part of Ireland you come from.
 There are some parts around the country, rare though, where Pookas helped with harvesting and cultivating.
-Opinions regarding the creature’s behaviour vary, but it’s still deemed to be a sign of bad luck.
+Opinions regarding the creature’s behaviour differ, but they are still deemed a sign of bad luck.
 They have often been associated with Halloween.

-The Pookas and the Halloween
+The Pookas and Halloween

 What is a Pooka?
+Explaining this Irish Symbol

-Despite all of those forms, people are familiar with the Pooka as a dark horse that has golden eyes.
-Above and beyond, they possess some powers that make them capable of communicating with human beings.
-Those dark horses were able to speak just like humans.
+Despite all of these forms, people are familiar with the Pooka as a dark horse that has golden eyes.
+Above all else, they possess powers that make them capable of communicating with human beings.
+These dark horses were able to speak just like humans.

 Facts about Pookas

-The Pooka is sneaky and sly; they are cheaters and good at deception.
-People refer to them as fertility spirit, for they have the power to destruct as well as craft.
-And, most importantly, they can speak as fluently as human beings do and give accurate predictions and prophecies.
+The Pookas are sneaky and sly; they are cheaters and good at deception.
+People also refer to them as a fertility spirit, for they have the power to destroy as well as craft.
+And most importantly, they can speak as fluently as humans and give accurate predictions and prophecies.